mozilla/playdoh-docs/index.rst

 Playdoh
 =======

-**Mozilla's Playdoh** is a web application template based on Django_.
+**Mozilla's Playdoh** is a web application **template** based on Django_.

 Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
-Playdoh is simply a pre-configured Django app that adds some essential modules and middleware to meet the following goals:
+Playdoh is simply a pre-configured Django project that adds some essential modules and middleware to meet the following goals:

 * Enhance the **security** of your application and its data